Updated for 2017.

 Let’s take a look at how five of the most popular deductions can slash your tax bill.

 Home mortgage interest.

 A large portion of your house payment probably goes to home mortgage interest expense, especially in the early years of your loan.

 Fortunately, you can generally deduct that interest expense if you itemize deductions.

-Mortgage interest can be deducted on your primary or secondary home.
+Mortgage interest on your primary or secondary home is deductible.
 The secondary home can be a house, condo, motor home or even a boat if it has kitchen, bathroom and sleeping facilities.

 Your bank or other lender should send you a Form 1098, Mortgage Interest Statement, in January to report the amount of interest you paid for the year.

 State and local income taxes.

 Depending on where you live or work, you may pay substantial state and local income taxes.
 In fact, some people pay more state and local tax than federal income tax.